-In an age of the ‘decline of the high street,’ you will be heartened to find that there is no shopfront left empty here.
-In fact, there isn’t much you can’t find in the village whether you are a visitor or local resident.
-A traditional butcher, pharmacy, post office and hardware store sit amidst a selection of locally owned and run shops, pubs and cafes.
+These days, with the ‘decline of the high street’, you may be heartened to find no empty shopfront here.
+Because there isn’t much you can’t find in the village of Porlock – visitor or resident.
+There’s a traditional butcher, an independent pharmacy, a proper post office and an old school hardware store as well as a plethora of locally owned and run shops, pubs and cafés.

 For just about any information you would wish to know about Porlock or the surrounding area, pop into the Tourist Information Centre.
-We can promise you that this is a community hub than a holidaymaker trap.
-Here you will find a friendly team of volunteers prepared to help you with any subject.
+We can promise you that this is a community hub, not some holidaymaker trap, so you’ll find a friendly team of volunteers prepared to help you with whatever you need.

 Cafes & Tea Rooms

-A very ‘West Country’ past time, why not find somewhere in the village to enjoy a cream tea.
-Homemade traditional scones served with thick clotted cream and strawberry jam and a pot of tea – no need to feel guilty, this is an obligatory mid-afternoon affair when visiting Somerset.
+A very ‘West Country’ pastime, why not find somewhere in the village to enjoy a cream tea?
+Homemade traditional scones are served with thick clotted cream, strawberry jam, and a pot of tea.
+And, trust us, this is an obligatory mid-afternoon affair when visiting Somerset.

 Pubs & Restaurants

 - Clive Down Butchers – Find the perfect cut for your Sunday Roast at this excellent traditional butcher on the high street

-- Handmade Exmoor – expertly made local crafts come in no short supply here…
+- Handmade Exmoor – Expertly made local crafts come in no short supply here…

-- Exmoor Rambler – Always handy whilst out in the wiles of Exmoor, an outdoor clothing and equipment
+- Exmoor Rambler – Always handy whilst out in the wiles of Exmoor, an outdoor clothing and equipment store!

 Map of Porlock